-Florida's Statewide Course Numbering System
+Florida's Statewide Course Numbering System (Section 1007.24, Florida Statutes)

-Courses in this catalog are identified by prefixes and numbers that were assigned by Florida's Statewide Course Numbering System (SCNS).
+Some courses in this catalog are identified by prefixes and numbers that were assigned by Florida's Statewide Course Numbering System (SCNS).
 This numbering system is used by all public postsecondary institutions in Florida and by participating nonpublic institutions.
 The major purpose of this system is to facilitate the transfer of courses between participating institutions.
 Students and administrators can use the online SCNS to obtain course descriptions and specific information about course transfer between participating Florida institutions.
 This information is at the SCNS website at http://scns.fldoe. org.